 by Amazon review

 Helen Wallimann was born and brought up in Cheltenham UK.
 After her MA from Edinburgh University she worked in publishing in Munich, Paris and London.
 From 1973 until 2001 she was employed as a teacher of French and English at the Kantonsschule Solothurn, Switzerland.
+She still lives in Solothurn today.

 Helen Wallimann taught English at Chinese universities for two years (1989-90 and 2002-03).
 In 2008 and in 2011 she taught English didactics to Chinese schoolteachers in Gansu Province.
 To improve her understanding of Chinese culture she attended various courses and seminars on Chinese language and literature at Zurich University for about ten years from 2003.